 Does Habitat for Humanity give away homes?

-No. In addition to a small down payment and interest-free monthly mortgage payments, homeowners invest hundreds of hours of their own labor (sweat equity) into building their Habitat house and the houses of others.
+No. In addition to a small down payment and affordable mortgage payments, homeowners invest hundreds of hours of their own labor (sweat equity) into building their Habitat house and the houses of others.

-The house is then sold to the partner families at no profit and is financed with affordable loans provided by the Habitat chapter.
+The house is then sold to the partner families at no profit and is financed with affordable loans facilitated by the Habitat chapter.